LD Network

 Hypotonic Cerebral Palsy

 Hypotonic cerebral palsy reduces muscle tone and causes overly relaxed muscles.
-It can cause weak muscles, poor mobility and excessive flexibility.
+It can lead to weak muscles, poor mobility and excessive flexibility.
+Children with hypotonic cerebral palsy have difficulty speaking, challenges with reflexes, and difficulty with walking or sitting.

 Mixed Cerebral Palsy